- Alias

 # Outputs: [0, 1, 2, 3, 4]

-.
-This can be particularly useful when you need to iterate over a sequence in the opposite order.
+argument.
+This can be particularly useful for iterating over a sequence in the opposite order.

 for i in range(10, 0, -1):